The Magic of Music for Wellness

 MrSteam Is Playing Your Song

-What’s really exciting about music therapy is how it can be augmented by other types of proven wellness treatments.
+What’s really exciting about music therapy is how it may be augmented by other types of proven wellness lifestyle additions.
 And one of those is steam therapy.
-Steam rooms that offer sound installations that stream music into your steam bath may have a synergistically powerful effect.
+Steam rooms that offer sound installations that stream music may have a synergistically powerful effect.

 MrSteam offers carefully curated MusicTherapy for their residential and commercial steam rooms via their AudioSteam3 and Audio@Home options.
 The company offers a variety of speakers that you can connect via Bluetooth to your own smartphone or tablet device.
 You can also get a built-in FM radio that can be controlled through MrSteam’s iSteam3 control.
 This gives you a number of options to find the ideal music for your mood and condition.